A Room with a View, Part Two

 Forster continues:

 (T)hey have yielded to the only enemy that matters—the enemy within.
 They have sinned against passion and truth, and vain will be their strife after virtue.
-As the years pass, they are censured. . . .
-(T)heir wit becomes cynicism, their unselfishiness hypocrisy. . . .
+As the years pass, they are censured.
+Their wit becomes cynicism, their unselfishiness hypocrisy. . . .

 The night received (Lucy), as it had received Miss Bartlett thirty years before.

-When Forster writes that Lucy has sinned against passion and truth, he means that she actually tells one falsehood after another.
-Odd to think how he connects passion and truth.
+When Forster writes that Lucy has "sinned against passion and truth", he really means it.
+Lucy starts telling one falsehood after another.
+Odd to think how Forster connects passion and truth.
 Can't have one without the other.
 Without passion, Lucy tells lies sort of routinely.
-Appropriately, Forster gives the title to Chapter 16, "Lying to George."
+Forster names Chapter 16, "Lying to George."
 Chapter 17 is "Lying to Cecil."
 Chapter 18 is "Lying to Mr. Beebe, Mrs. Honeychurch, Freddie, and the Servants."
-Lucy tells falsehoods distractedly, weaving a false fabric.
-She finds she cannot stop, and retreats farther into discordant realities.
+She tells falsehoods distractedly and finds that she cannot stop.
+She retreats further into discordant realities.
 It's a scary scenario.
-Forster's homespun sort of psychoanalysis never loses its edge.
+Rather than face the turmoil of dealing with passion and truth, Lucy resolves to leave home, move to London, get a job, and vanish into the crowd.
+She tells her mother:

 "I've seen the world so little—I felt so out of things in Italy; one ought to come up to London